A dictionary of bankruptcy terms

 unliquidated claim - A claim for which a specific value has not been determined.

 unscheduled debt - A debt that should have been listed by the debtor in the schedules filed with the court but was not.
-(Depending on the circumstances, an unscheduled debt may or may not be discharged.
+Depending on the circumstances, an unscheduled debt may or may not be discharged.
 Care should be take to be sure all creditors are scheduled.

 unsecured claim - A claim or debt for which a creditor holds no special assurance of payment, such as a mortgage or lien; a debt for which credit was extended based solely upon the creditor's assessment of the debtor's future ability to pay.